 Seeing the Wind Point Lighthouse is another excellent way to be a tourist in our home town!
 Plus, it’s one of the best photo-ops in Racine; there’s never a bad angle!
 Our lighthouse was built in the late 1800s; there’s a lot of rich history behind it.
 It was lit for the first time November 15, 1880, and it still continues to be lit today!
 They offer tours on the first Sunday of the month from June to October.
 They also have a cute little park and beach area and a shop that you can wander around, make a little purchase, and relax.

 Racine Theatre Guild

 I grew up going to the “Packy Plays” that the Racine Theatre Guild puts on for young children.
 Packy is an adorable elephant that makes an introduction to each play.
 These plays gave me a love for live theatre!
 They’re cute, entertaining, and about an hour long (perfect for a child’s attention span).
 The RTG has a variety of categories for other live plays for adults including comedy, musicals, drama, and more!

-River Bend Nature Center
+Riverbend Nature Center

 Favorite Local Restaurants

 If you’re a fan of cute little cafes, this is it!
-Its down town on the corner of Main St. & 3rd.
+It’s downtown on the corner of Main St. & 3rd.
 The building is gorgeous on the inside with intricate detailing on the walls and ceiling.
 I always recommend this place to those who haven’t gone, and if you have?
 Go again.
 They have wonderful coffee, sandwiches, soups, home made macarons, and home made Italian gelato!
 They make their gelato from scratch in the back kitchen, and their recipe truly is the real deal.
-The owners learned to make this delicious treat in Italy, and I’ve heard many people say it tastes like real Italian gelato.
-What a treat that we have this in little old Racine!
-Oh and to top it off, they have special deals all the time for their gelato and coffee and live music frequently!
+The owners learned to make this delicious treat in Italy, and so many customers have said it tastes like real Italian gelato.
+After my visit to Italy..
+I can agree.
+Some of the most authentic Italian Gelato you can receive in the USA.